 Reverse Mergers 101

-Traditionally, private companies become publicly traded by registering an offering under the Securities Act of 1933, as amended.
-Another established method for private companies to obtain public company status is through a Reverse Merger (“Reverse Merger”) with a public shell company.
+Traditionally, private companies become publicly traded filing a registration statement under the Securities Act of 1933, as amended.
+Another established method for private companies go public is through a Reverse Merger (“Reverse Merger”) with a public shell company.

-In a Reverse Merger, a private operating company or its business operations are acquired by or merges into a publicly traded Shell Company (“Public Shell”), often inactive with negligible operations and assets.
-Reverse Mergers can be structured a variety of ways but the end goal is the same – to take a private company or its operations public.
+In a Reverse Merger, a private operating company or its business operations are acquired by or merges into a publicly traded shell company (“Public Shell Company”), often inactive with negligible operations and assets.
+Hard return Reverse Mergers can be structured a variety of ways but the end goal is the same – to take a private company or its operations public without filing a registration statement with the SEC or Form 211 with FINRA.

 Risks of Reverse Mergers